VladimirRepp/CS---TelegramChatBot/README.md

 =====
 - v0.1
 - Multithreaded optimization is needed!
-- Sample_0: a simple example of using logic to process messages and create inline and reply keyboards
+- Sample_0: a simple example of using logic to process messages and create inline and reply keyboards and crate bot commands
-- Sample_1: encapsulation of the page logic in a separate class, analogous to the Form class from WinForm
+- Sample_1: Sample_0 + encapsulation of the page logic in a separate class, analogous to the Form class from WinForm
 - Sample_2: Sample_1 + encapsulation of the verification and execution of a chat action in a separate class, the Command pattern

 Example: